The new Lichfield Library will open to the public in it's new home on Monday 17th December.

-In 2018, Lichfield Library will move to the ground floor of St Mary’s in the Market Square, ensuring that the city has a first-class library for the next 30 years, safeguarding the historic building from closure and boosting local tourism.
+The library will move to the ground floor of St Mary’s in the Market Square, ensuring that the city has a first-class library for the next 30 years.

-The £1.2 million investment will transform St Mary’s, opening up the ground floor to accommodate the library, while the first floor will include a permanent museum, exhibition and performance space, as well as an access point for digitised archive collections.
+The £1.2 million renovation has opened up the ground floor to accommodate the library and tourist information centre, while the first floor will include a permanent museum, exhibition and performance space, as well as an access point for digitised archive collections.

 The move is backed by Lichfield District Council and the City Centre Development Partnership because it will increase footfall, boost the heart of the city and support local traders.